 When fishing for corbina keep in mind that they will be feeding very close to shore.
 I find the best beach to fish is one that is sloping and goes from shallow to deep with a slight incline.
 The best tide to fish for corbina is from low tide, up until high tide.
 This way corbina ride each successive wave farther up the beach as it is covered by water in search of food.

 I fish shrimp very close to shore.
 Not only because you can't cast them a mile but also because the fish are feeding in close.
 As a result, I generally use a longer 4 or 6lb fluorocarbon leader (24"+) and a very light egg sinker.
 Split shot or a sliding egg sinker up to 1⁄2 ounce (at the very most) is just enough to keep your bait in the zone.

-Cast your bait beyond the inshore trough.
+After I cast out slowly retrieve your bait, always keeping tight to your sinker.
+If you've found the right place to fish you have just cast over the inshore trough.
 As you reel back toward shore your sinker will fall and "catch" the side of the trough.
 STOP HERE.
 This way your sinker is lodged in the shore side of the trough and your bait (on that 24"+ leader) is waving back and forth across the trough like a soldier on leave!
 That's a corbina super highway with a lobster thrashing in melted butter right in the middle of the road!

-After you cast out, slowly retrieve your bait, always keeping tight to your sinker.
 Don't ever reel your bait in until you see the egg sinker hit the sand.
-Fishing close to shore is the key and with so many big ones caught in just inches of water and you don't want to be the one who sees their corbina shrug it shoulders, wave a fin and swim away.
+So many big ones have been caught in just inches of water and you don't want to be the one who sees their corbina shrug it shoulders, wave a fin and swim away.